OkaVatti/reifetch/README.md

 ```
 to check what distros are supported and what asciis are available for your curent version.

-If a distro is missing you can message me. (contact info on profile)
+If a distro is missing you can message me (contact info on profile) or you can submit it as an issue.
+If the distro you suggested is popular enough and used as a daily driver for some people, then it will be added to the ascii list

 ### **4. _(optional)_** Renaming the file
 if having the `.sh` at the end of the files bothers you so much then you can rename the file, simply delete the `.sh` from the file